 Photo: British Museum.

 This is a strange story; it seems like a map which would lead to hidden treasure if we could decipher it.

 Jung and von Franz showed that we can interpret fairytales at the subjective level: that is, we can understand this story as an account of different forces within the personality: how they conflict, possible resolutions, possible progressions.

 When I interpret the story at this level, then it 'clicks', as though I had suddenly understood the enigmatic symbols on the treasure map.
 Then everything falls into place and the story speaks with authority.
 Of course the interpretation you are about to hear is not the only one possible.
 You must judge whether this interpretation rings true for you.

 In order to interpret the tale we have to explore the symbolic meaning of each image.
 This means that we first examine an image on its own terms, then ask what it may mean psychologically.
-This is a creative process that requires both logic and intuition.
+This is a creative process, as Jung showed, that requires both logic and intuition.
 You'll see what I mean as we go along.

 But first we have to understand the overall structure of the story.
-In the beginning there is an imbalance, a mother and daughter, but no husband and no other men.
-But then three men appear in sequence: they are Monoi, then No'a, then Tahiki.
-At the end there is more balance: Tahaki is an aristocrat who acts correctly and is admired by the women.
+In the beginning there was an imbalance, a mother and daughter, but no husband and no other men.
+But then three men appeared in sequence: they are Monoi, then No'a, then Tahiki.
+At the end there was more balance: Tahaki was an aristocrat who acted correctly and was admired by the women.
 So the male figure seems to evolve.
 This structure will provide the framework for our interpretation.